Kevoulee/landscape/PITCHME.md

 * Provides the basic functionality to transfer tokens
 * Allowed tokens to be approved so they can be spent by another on chain third party

-ERC20 is insufficient for tracking NFTs because each asset is distinct (non-fungible), wheares asch of a quantity of tokens is identicl (fungible)
+*ERC20 is insufficient for tracking NFTs because each asset is distinct (non-fungible), wheares asch of a quantity of tokens is identicl (fungible)*

 +++

 ## ERC721

-* This standard was drafted by Dieter Shirley
+* Was built in order to create non-fungible assets on the blockchain
 * This standard provides basic functionality to track and transfer NFTs
+* It has allowed smart contracts to operate as tradable tokens , similar to ERC20

-ERC721 is expensive to transfer, as it has to be done one by one, and it lasck a cohesive strategy for efficiently trading each token
+*ERC721 is expensive to transfer, as it has to be done one by one, and it lacks a cohesive strategy for efficiently trading each token
-These features strain the Ethereum network, when the only way to transfer tokens is one by one, rather than in lots- you can't sell a crytopKitty cheaply- and this creates a lot of congestion
+These features strain the Ethereum network, when the only way to transfer tokens is one by one, rather than in lots- you can't sell a crytopKitty cheaply- and this creates a lot of congestion*

-There needed to be a way to transfer non-fungible tokens in lots and trade in a decentralised safe manner without incurring massive costs

 +++

 ## ERC875

-* It is a new draft standard which allows transferring non-fungible tokens in lots and contains methods to settle orders ina cheap yet equally safe and decentralised manner
+* It is a new draft standard which allows transferring non-fungible tokens in lots and contains methods to settle orders in a cheap yet equally safe and decentralised manner
 * Tokens are stored in arrays and can be transferred in multiples by specfying each token index
-* This results in savings and a lower transaction burden on the network as you can move many tokens in one transaction burden on the network
+* This results in savings and a lower transaction burden on the network as you can move many tokens in one transaction bundle on the network

+## Neo

+* Trinity is aiming to develop an NFT standard for the NEO blockchain, NEP-10
+* NEO Enhancement Proposal for an NFT standard has yet to be submitted for review, and other developers within the ecosystem are also believed to be working on a similar standard

 +++

-## ERC821

----

 ## **Ticketing**

 The main objective of using non-fungible tokens in the event ticketing industry is to de-silo the industry in a decentralised manner, allowing ticketing applications and promoters to automatically sell tickets for other events and gain commission for doing so.
 This enables event organisers to reach a wider audience.

+---

 * Thirty percent of all tickets are resold with mark-ups between 30% and 700%
 * The event ticket market is known to be non-transparent, inexplicable transaction costs added to tickets are a common practice among ticketing services.